Gingrich vows to take fight to 'timid' Romney

 Romney, the Republican front-runner, easily thumped Gingrich in Nevada on Saturday for his second consecutive win and third in the first five contests in the state-by-state battle to pick a challenger to face Democratic President Barack Obama in the November election.

-The victory gave Romney growing momentum as the race turns to the next round contests on Tuesday - in Minnesota, Colorado and Missouri - and Maine's weeklong caucuses that conclude next Saturday.
+The win gave Romney a growing wave of momentum as the race turns to the next round of three contests on Tuesday - in Minnesota, Colorado and Missouri - and Maine's weeklong caucuses that conclude next Saturday.

 Gingrich, a former Georgia congressman, hopes his campaign can last until 10 "Super Tuesday" contests on March 6 and several later contests in March, when votes will be taken in southern states where he expects to do well.